-Simulations of Deeply Virtual Compton Scattering at the LHeC
+3759 Simulations of Deeply Virtual Compton Scattering at the LHeC

-Simulations of the DVCS measurement possibilities with the LHeC have been made using the Monte Carlo generator MILOU [?], in the 'FFS option', for which the DVCS cross section is estimated using the model of Frankfurt, Freund and Strikman [?].
+Simulations of the DVCS measurement possibilities with the LHeC have been made using the Monte Carlo generator MILOU [464], in the 'FFS option', for which the DVCS cross section is estimated using the model of Frankfurt, Freund and Strikman [465].
 A t-slope of $B = 6 \text{ GeV}^{-2}$ is assumed.

-The $ep \to e\gamma p$ DVCS cross section is estimated in various scenarios for the electron beam energy and the statistical precision of the measurement is estimated for different integrated luminosity and detector acceptance choices.
+The $ep \rightarrow e\gamma p$ DVCS cross section is estimated in various scenarios for the electron beam energy and the statistical precision of the measurement is estimated for different integrated luminosity and detector acceptance choices.
 Detector acceptance cuts at either 1° or 10° are placed on the polar angle of the final state electron and photon.
-Based on experience with controlling backgrounds in HERA DVCS measurements [?,?,?], an additional cut is placed on the transverse momentum P_T^{γ} of the final state photon.
+Based on experience with controlling backgrounds in HERA DVCS measurements [447, 448, 466], an additional cut is placed on the transverse momentum $P_T^{\gamma}$ of the final state photon.